awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 error: open /greengrass/ggc/deployment/path/model-arn/squeezenet/squeezenet_v1.1-0000.params: no such file or directory
 ```

-If your package doesn't have a parent directory that contains the model files, use the following command to try repackaging the model:
+If your package doesn't have a parent directory that contains the model files, use the following command to repackage the model:

 ```
 tar -zcvf model.tar.gz ./model